 Contorted hazelnut, also called corkscrew hazelnut, is a shrub that doesn’t have many straight branches.
 It is known and loved for its twisting, spiral-like stems.
-But if you want to start pruning a corkscrew hazelnut, you can turn the one-of-a-kind specimen plant into a little tree.
+If you want to start pruning a corkscrew hazelnut, you can turn the one-of-a-kind specimen plant into a little tree.
 Read on for information on trimming corkscrew hazelnuts, including tips on how to prune a contorted hazelnut.

 Contorted Hazelnut Pruning

 Corkscrew hazelnut (Corylus avellana) is a shrub that is grown as an unusual ornamental.
 It is prized for its characteristically twisted stems and leaves.
 It also produces attractive yellow catkins.
-Leave the plant to mature with its natural growth habit for a unique specimen plant with completely twisted branched.
+Leave the plant to mature with its natural growth habit for a unique specimen plant with completely twisted branches.
 If you want to grow one of these hazelnuts as a small tree, contorted hazelnut pruning is required.

 Trimming Corkscrew Hazelnuts

 If you are interested in trimming corkscrew hazelnuts, be sure to do so at the correct time.
 Pruning a corkscrew hazelnut is best accomplished in winter or early spring while the plant is dormant.
 Ideally, it should be just before new growth starts.

 The only tool you need for contorted hazelnut pruning is garden pruners.
 You also might want to have a pair of garden gloves handy.

 If you are wondering how to prune a contorted hazelnut, it isn’t very difficult.
 The first step in trimming corkscrew hazelnuts is to remove about a third of the plant’s oldest stems.
 You can do this each year.
 Remove these stems by pruning them back to their parent branches.
 You should also prune inward growing stems back to outward facing buds.